matthieugomez/statar/README.md

 ````
 <img src="image/v2by.png" height = "400">

-## Standard Evaluation
+# Syntax

+Functions with the prefix `set` modify the input data.table in place.

-Every function also has a version that accepts strings, formulas or quoted expressions : its name is the original function's name with the suffix _ (see the [dplyr vignette](https://github.com/hadley/dplyr/blob/master/vignettes/nse.Rmd) for more details).
-For instance,
+Function selects variables similarly to `dplyr` syntax.
+Each function has a version that accepts strings, formulas or quoted expressions : its name is the original function's name with the suffix _ (see the [dplyr vignette](https://github.com/hadley/dplyr/blob/master/vignettes/nse.Rmd) for more details).
+For instance, the SE version of `sum_up` is `sum_up_`.

 ````R
 # NSE version